mohammad-zareei-davani/Game/README.md

 # Game
-These are some games I learned to build while learning Python.
+These are some games I build during learning Python.
 I hope you enjoy them! :)